For once and for all...How to come off The Pill

 As a Naturopath, I won’t just support your body with nutrients, and modify your diet, I’ll guide you through these post-pill issues.

-I’ll manage your expectations — I’ll let you know the symptoms you might experience, how long these symptoms might last, and I’ll be there to reassure + encourage you throughout the process.
+I’ll manage your expectations — I’ll let you know the symptoms you might experience (‘coming off The Pill side effects’), how long these symptoms might last, and I’ll be there to reassure + encourage you throughout the process.

 Realistically, you may have been on The Pill since you were a young teenager.
 Therefore you may not remember — or even be aware of how your body actually works ‘down there’!
 So I’ll explain to you — or remind you — what to expect when your own hormones reboot.
 I’ll teach you what to look out for when you recommence ovulation such as fertile mucus, and warn you what PMS symptoms you may experience.